rroarings/pfeasel/README.md

 ## How to Use

-* Select drawing tools from the toolbox window (opens to the right of the main window).
+* Select drawing tools from the toolbox window
-* Adjust element properties (colors, stroke, font, shadow, etc.) using the controls in the toolbox.
+* Adjust element properties (colors, stroke, font, shadow) using the controls in the toolbox.
-* Line color is adjusted from the <strong>Stroke</strong> color option
+* Line color is adjusted from the <strong>Stroke</strong> color option.
 * Draw elements directly on the main canvas.
 * Manage drawing elements as layers using the "Layers" list in the toolbox.
-* Use the "File" menu for creating new drawings, opening existing ones, or saving your work.
+* Use the "File" menu for creating new drawings, opening existing ones, saving your work, or exiting the application.
 * Use the "Edit" menu for Undo and Redo actions.
 * Toggle visual aids like the grid or anti-aliasing via the "View" menu in the toolbox.
 * Use "Generate Code..." from the File menu to export Java2D code for your drawing.